Richasy/FantasyCopilot-Wiki/Knowledge-Base.md

 3. In the database, vector similarity matching is performed, and when the specified similarity is reached, the matching result is returned as context.
 4. We combine the obtained context and our question (both in natural language) and send them to the text completion model through Prompt.
 5. The model provides an answer based on the context and question.

+As the generation of answers requires the participation of dialogue or text completion models, you can also set model parameters for the current session in the knowledge base, such as `Temperature`.

 *Prompt*